lift-project/lift/README.md

 * On the left side select "Defaults -> JUnit"

-* On the right side add to the "VM options": "-Djava.library.path=/path-to-the-skelcl-folder/skelcl/buildDebug/executor"
+* On the right side add to the "VM options": "-Djava.library.path=/path-to-the-skelcl-folder/skelcl/buildDebug/executor" (with the proper path from your system)